Valid model-free spatial prediction: Simulation study

 Figure \ref{f:gfun_n_eastwest} shows the results for nonstationary Scenarios \ref{scen:gfun} and \ref{scen:eastwest} when $N=40$.
-The results for $N=20$ and the results of the other nonstationary scenarios are in Appendix \ref{s:A3}.
 LSCP performs the best among the four methods for these nonstationary scenarios.
-For Scenario \ref{scen:gfun}, the process is Gaussian to the west and non-Gaussian to the east.
+For Scenario~\ref{scen:gfun}, the process is Gaussian to the west and non-Gaussian to the east.
 The global prediction methods GSCP and Kriging generate prediction intervals with similar width for all $s_x$ (ignoring edge effects), while LSCP and laGP provide wider intervals on the east ($s_x$ near 1) than the west ($s_x$ near 0).
-LSCP has coverage around 90\% for $s_x$, and the lowest interval scores, especially in the east where the process is more non-Gaussian.
-Similarly, in Scenario \ref{scen:eastwest}, the correlation is stronger in the east than the west, and the LSCP performs the best by providing adaptive prediction interval width and valid coverage across space.
+LSCP has coverage around 90\% for all $s_x$, and the lowest interval scores, especially in the east where the process is more non-Gaussian.
+Similarly, in Scenario~\ref{scen:eastwest}, the correlation is stronger in the east than the west, and the LSCP performs the best by providing adaptive prediction interval width and valid coverage across space.

-We also conducted a simulation study when observations are sampled uniformly on $[0,1]^2$.
-The performance is very similar to that sampled on equally-spaced grid points so we only show the results of sampling on grid points in this paper.
+We also conducted a simulation study when spatial locations are sampled uniformly on $[0,1]^2$.
+The performance is very similar to that when locations are fixed at equally-spaced grid points, so we only show the latter in the paper.
+Additional results for the scenarios with covariates (thus a comparison with universal Kriging) and a sensitivity analysis confirming our method's robustness to the estimates of the spatial covariance parameters are included in the Supplemental Materials.